Which Home Chores Burn the Most Calories?

 We also list caloric equivalents for the number of calories burned per hour.
 Many of the items and their caloric values are listed at Fatsecret.com.

 1. Vigorous barn cleaning (526 calories per hour): My wife’s grandmother believes jeans should never be worn in polite company, and are only good for mucking out the barn.
 However, a few hours of barn cleaning could help you fit into smaller jeans.
-Mucking a barn for an hour burns off the caloric equivalent of one pound of pink salmon, and is by far the heaviest calorie-burning chore.
+Mucking out a barn for an hour burns the caloric equivalent of 3.5 ounces of cheese-flavored popcorn or a wedge of pecan pie, and is by far the heaviest calorie-burning chore.

 2. Stacking wood, digging dirt or exterior painting (435): One hour of any of these rigorous activities can burn off a healthy, complete dinner, such as three ounces of skinless chicken breast with two cups of steamed vegetables and ½ cup of brown rice.
 In fact, these jobs are laborious enough to warrant talking to your physician before taking on any of them.